Hong Kong: What's the significance of the local election results? | DW | 25.11.2019

 After the announcement of the results, Carrie Lam said she would "listen humbly" to voters.
 How do you view this statement?

 I don't believe it.
 Carrie Lam isn't being honest.
 She could simply show her good will by agreeing to set up an independent committee of inquiry to look into accusations of police brutality against protesters.
-80% of Hong Kongers want such a committee, but Lam has been blocking it.
+Eighty percent of Hong Kongers want such a committee, but Lam has been blocking it.

 'There can be no question of a return to normality in Hong Kong as long as political demands are being ignored by the leadership,' says Joseph Cheng